Ayishathesni001a/Ayishathesni001a/README.md

-# 👋 Hi, I'm Ayishathesni001a
+# 👋 Hi, I'm Ayishathesni

 I'm a passionate **Machine Learning Engineer** with a focus on **NLP**, **Computer Vision**, **LLMs**, and **Deep Learning**.